Louise Kidder Sparrow

-Louise Winslow Kidder Sparrow (January 1, 1884 – July 9, 1979) was an American sculptor and poet.
+Louise Winslow Kidder Sparrow (January 1, 1884 – July 9, 1979) was an American sculptor and a poet.

 Early life and education

 Born in Malden, Massachusetts, Sparrow was a graduate of Emerson College, and began her artistic instruction in Europe at age 16.
 Sparrow's father — Wellington Parker Kidder, the inventor of the noiseless typewriter — printed her first book of poetry, entitled Lyrics and Translations, in 1904.
-The volume won Sparrow admittance into The Boston Authors Club.
+The volume won Sparrow admittance into the Boston Authors Club.

 Career

 Sparrow moved to Washington, D.C. around 1909 with her husband.
 There, she engaged in further studies in sculpture, working with Henry Kirke Bush-Brown, Edmund C. Messer, and Ulric Stonewall Jackson Dunbar.
 Primarily a sculptor of portrait busts, she exhibited in numerous local, national, and international exhibits.
 She was a member of the Society of Washington Artists and the American Artists's Professional League.
 Her work received a variety of honors during her career including a diploma of honor from the Paris Colonial Exposition in 1931 and a bronze medal from the 1930 exhibition of the Society of Washington Artists.
 Her plaster bust of Theodore E. Burton is currently in the collection of the United States Capitol; she is also represented in the collections of the Western Reserve Historical Society, the United States Military Academy, the United States Naval Observatory, the Montana State Capitol, and Howard University.
 Her involvement in a serious car crash in 1934 ended her sculpture career.

 In the late 1920s or early-to-mid-1930s, Sparrow was hired as Editor of Translations for Star-Dust, A Journal of Poetry.
 She also wrote over a dozen volumes of verse, the last titled Midnight Meditation and completed shortly before her death.